 A range of approaches to patient assessment and documentation of findings will be explored, with a focus on the role of effective communication as a key skill in modern health and social care.
 The module will include the analysis and assessment of functional human movement, and the cardiovascular, respiratory, neurological, and musculoskeletal systems.
 Students can also explore the role of wider psycho-social assessment measures.

 Healthcare professionals share key skills and characteristics around the legal, ethical and values base of professional practice.
-This inter-professional module has been designed to provide students with the opportunity to develop essential knowledge and understanding about the structure and function of health and social care in the UK; the role of different professional groups and how they can work together to maximise the care experience for service users and their families and the legal, ethical and professional body frameworks that govern practice.
+This first year inter-professional module has been designed to provide students with the opportunity to develop essential knowledge and understanding about the structure and function of health and social care in the UK; the role of different professional groups and how they can work together to maximise the care experience for service users and their families and the legal, ethical and professional body frameworks that govern practice.
 The module will also support students in making the transition to Masters level study and assist them in the development of key skills such as critical evaluation, reflection and using evidence to underpin practice.

 This module provides an introduction to the scope and skills of Physiotherapy practice.
 Students can develop a range of interventions used within the physiotherapy profession to treat, educate, support and enable patients and their carers.